 Also see: Top 10 Places to Visit in Canada

 What’s great about the EU if you’re a citizen of an EU country is that your healthcare travels.
 You’re from Belgium and you get sick in Italy?
 Not a problem.
-You’re covered.
+You’re typically covered.

 But if you’re an American and get sick in Italy, it’s much more likely your healthcare does not travel.